-They may not be painful but nobody wants to walk around every day looking like they live a secret life as a UFC fighter; plus they itch like crazy!
+They may not be painful but nobody wants to walk around every day looking like they're living a secret life as a UFC fighter; plus they itch like crazy!

-If you are familiar with such razor bumps, you are not alone.
+If you are familiar with these razor bumps, you are not alone.
 Known medically as pseudofolliculitis barbae, the red bumps are common with many men especially those who shave frequently.

-They may be caused by a number of reasons such as low-quality razors, poor shaving techniques, or lack of proper shaving supplies.
+They are caused by a number of reasons such as low-quality razors, poor shaving techniques, or lack of proper shaving supplies.

 This is one of the easiest remedies that you can try at home.
 You will need a towel and some hot water.

-The water should be extremely hot for best results but not too hot that it hurts you.
-Run the hot water over the towel and try to squeeze out as much of it as you can.
+The water should be extremely hot for best results but not too hot that it burns you.
+Run the hot water over the towel and try to squeeze out the water as much as you can.

-Apply the steaming hot towel on your area with the red bumps and give it a minute for the magic to happen.
-The towel not only has a soothing effect, it also helps open up the pores to free any ingrown hairs that may be causing the red bumps.
+Apply the steaming hot towel on the red bumps and give it a minute for the magic to happen.
+The towel will not only have a soothing effect, but it will also help open up the pores to free any ingrown hairs that may be causing the red bumps.

 If you ask me, everyone should have an aloe vera plant somewhere in their backyard or at least a fresh piece of it in the fridge.

-This magical plant has a hoard of medical and cosmetic applications, one of them being its ability to soothe irritated skin and provide a nice cooling effect.
+This magical plant has a variety of medical and cosmetic applications, one of them being its ability to soothe irritated skin and provide a nice cooling effect.

-Rubbing some aloe vera sap on the area with the red bumps helps relieve you of scratchiness which helps get rid of the redness.
+Rubbing some aloe vera sap on the area with the red bumps helps relieve you of itchiness and redness.

 No, it’s not for drinking while you shave!
-White tea is one of the tea types that not too many people pay much attention to.
+White tea is one type of tea that not many people pay much attention to.
 However, in addition to its great taste, you can also get some health benefits from white tea.

 If you don’t have some white tea bags in your kitchen, you can easily get some in your local store.